General Code of Behavior

 Atlanta, Georgia 30345

 4. The Office of Legal Services will convene a panel of at least 3 individuals not employed by the requestor's college to review the investigative findings.
 The panel's decision is final and will conclude the processing of the complaint.
+Both parties will be notified in writing simultaneously of the results of the review and any changes in the results of the investigative findings under appeal.

-TCSG Reference:: Unlawful Harassment and Discrimination of Students Procedure
+TCSG Reference: Unlawful Harassment and Discrimination of Students Procedure

 The administration of Central Georgia Technical College (CGTC) reserves the right to maintain a safe and orderly educational environment for students and staff.
 Therefore, when, in the judgment of technical college officials, a student's conduct disrupts or threatens to disrupt the College community, appropriate disciplinary action will be taken to restore and protect the atmosphere of collegiality and mutual respect on campus.
 This procedure is intended to provide an orderly protocol for handling student disciplinary cases in accordance with the principles of due process and justice.